-- 28.1 Either Party can request a Variation to the Contract which is only effective if agreed in writing, including where it is set out in the Variation Form, and signed by both Parties. - 28.2 The Supplier must provide an Impact Assessment either: - 28.2.1 with the Variation Form, where the Supplier requests the Variation; and - 28.2.2 within the time limits included in a Variation Form requested by the Buyer. - 28.3 If the Variation to the Contract cannot be agreed or resolved by the Parties, the Buyer can either: - 28.3.1 agree that the Contract continues without the Variation; and - 28.3.2 refer the Dispute to be resolved using Clause 39 (Resolving Disputes). - 28.4 The Buyer is not required to accept a Variation request made by the Supplier. - 28.5 The Supplier may only reject a Variation requested by the Buyer if the Supplier: - 28.5.1 reasonably believes that the Variation would materially and adversely affect the risks to the health and safety of any person or that it would result in the Deliverables being provided in a way that infringes any Law; or
+- 28.1 Either Party can request a Variation to the Contract which is only effective if set out in the Variation Form and agreed in writing and signed by both Parties. - 28.2 The Supplier must provide an Impact Assessment either: - 28.2.1 with the Variation Form, where the Supplier requests the Variation; and - 28.2.2 within the time limits included in a Variation Form requested by the Buyer. - 28.3 If the Variation to the Contract cannot be agreed or resolved by the Parties, the Buyer can either: - 28.3.1 agree that the Contract continues without the Variation; - 28.3.2 terminate the Contract, unless the Supplier has already provided part or all of the provision of the Deliverables, or where the Supplier can show evidence of substantial work being carried out to provide them; and - 28.3.3 refer the Dispute to be resolved using Clause 39 (Resolving Disputes). - 28.4 The Buyer is not required to accept a Variation request made by the Supplier. - 28.5 The Supplier may only reject a Variation requested by the Buyer if the Supplier: - 28.5.1 reasonably believes that the Variation would materially and adversely affect the risks to the health and safety of any person or that it would result in the Deliverables being provided in a way that infringes any Law; or - 28.5.2 demonstrates to the Buyer's reasonable satisfaction that the Variation is technically impossible to implement and that neither the Tender nor the

-- 28.5.2 demonstrates to the Buyer's reasonable satisfaction that the Variation is technically impossible to implement and that neither the Tender nor the Specification state that the Supplier has the required technical capacity or flexibility to implement the Variation. - 28.6 If there is a General Change in Law, the Supplier must bear the risk of the change and is not entitled to ask for an increase to the Charges. - 28.7 If there is a Specific Change in Law or one is likely to happen during the Contract Period the Supplier must give the Buyer notice of the likely effects of the changes as soon as reasonably practical.
+Specification state that the Supplier has the required technical capacity or flexibility to implement the Variation.

+- 28.6 If there is a General Change in Law, the Supplier must bear the risk of the change and is not entitled to ask for an increase to the Charges. - 28.7 If there is a Specific Change in Law or one is likely to happen during the Contract Period the Supplier must give the Buyer notice of the likely effects of the changes as soon as reasonably practical.
 They must also say if they think any Variation is needed either to the Deliverables, the Charges or the Contract and provide evidence: - 28.7.1 that the Supplier has kept costs as low as possible, including in Subcontractor costs; and - 28.7.2 of how it has affected the Supplier's costs. - 28.8 Any change in the Charges or relief from the Supplier's obligations because of a Specific Change in Law must be implemented using Clauses 28.1 to 28.4.